clp-research/slurk/docs/slurk_api.rst

 * ``DELETE /api/v2/rooms/<string:name>``

   Deletes the room by name if no associations to the room exist.
-Otherwise an error is returend.
+Otherwise an error is returned.